 - Use of any drugs, illicit, prescription and/or ‘over the counter’ inappropriately for weight control (inappropriate use refers to use that is not indicated and for which the drug has not been prescribed).

-A person with Bulimia can become lost in a dangerous cycle of eating out of control and attempts to compensate which can lead to feelings of shame, guilt and disgust.
+A person with BN can become lost in a dangerous cycle of eating out of control and attempts to compensate which can lead to feelings of shame, guilt and disgust.
 These behaviours can become more compulsive and uncontrollable over time, and lead to an obsession with food, thoughts about eating (or not eating), weight loss, dieting and body image.

 These behaviours are often concealed and people with Bulimia can go to great lengths to keep their eating and exercise habits secret.
 As a result, Bulimia can often go undetected for a long period of time.

-What are the warning signs of Bulimia?
+What are the warning signs of Bulimia Nervosa?

-Having awareness about Bulimia and its warning signs and symptoms can make a marked difference to the severity and duration of the illness.
+Having awareness about BN and its warning signs and symptoms can make a marked difference to the severity and duration of the illness.
 Seeking help at the first warning sign is much more effective than waiting until the illness is in full swing.
 If you or someone you know is exhibiting some or a combination of these signs it is vital to seek help and support as soon as possible.

 - Frequent changes in weight (loss or gains)